 - Gather information— Take photos and videos of the accident and the overall scene.
-Don’t try to interact with the drunk driver or other intoxicated individuals in case they become agitated or aggressive.
+Don’t try to interact with the drunk driver or other intoxicated individuals if they become agitated or aggressive.
 However, you should talk to any witnesses and get their names, phone numbers, and addresses.

 - Seek medical care— Get medical care as soon as possible, even if you feel fine.
-Prompt medical attention is vital for your health and safety, as well as proving your claim for compensation.
+Prompt medical attention is vital for your health and safety and for proving your compensation claim.

-- Consult a drunk driving accident attorney— Drunk driving accidents are more complex than the average fender-bender.
-Consult an experienced drunk driving accident attorney who can help you fight for your rights and interests.
+- Consult a Durham drunk driving accident attorney— Drunk driving accidents are more complex than the average fender-bender.
+Consult an experienced drunk driving accident attorney to help you fight for your rights and interests.

 Drunk Driving Laws in North Carolina

-In North Carolina, driving while noticeably impaired or with a blood alcohol concentration of 0.08 percent or higher is illegal.
+Driving while noticeably impaired in North Carolina or with a blood alcohol concentration of 0.08 percent or higher is illegal.
 The legal limit for motorists under 21 and commercial motor vehicle drivers is 0.04 percent.

 Penalties and Liability in North Carolina Drunk Driving Accidents

 According to data from the National Highway Traffic Safety Administration (NHTSA), about 450 traffic fatalities in North Carolina involved a drunk driver in one recent year.
 These drunk driving accidents make up 30 percent of all traffic fatalities in the state.
 The state aims to limit these preventable tragedies by imposing criminal and civil legal consequences on drunk drivers who cause accidents.

 In North Carolina, drunk drivers who are convicted of the crime of driving while intoxicated (DWI) face the following consequences depending on their level of offense:

 - A fine ranging from $200 to $4,000